 The KelTec P32

-KelTec has a reputation for spotty reliability.
-It often takes time to work bugs out of their guns, but luckily, the P32 has been in production for more than two decades.
-It set the standard for the modern pocket pistol, but instead of a .380, it went with a .32 ACP.
-The P32 evolved into the P3AT, and the guns are roughly the same size.
+KelTec has a reputation for spotty reliability, often needing time to work out bugs in their guns.
+Fortunately, the P32 has been in production for over two decades.
+It set the standard for modern pocket pistols, but instead of .380, it uses .32 ACP.
+The P32 later evolved into the P3AT, with both guns being roughly the same size.

-The KelTec P32 offers seven rounds of ammo in a flush-fitting magazine.
-It uses a Browning short recoil action, which takes a lot of snap out of the .32 ACP cartridge.
-Weighing only 6.6 ounces, it’s super lightweight, making it a natural pocket pistol that’s super easy to conceal and carry comfortably daily.
+The KelTec P32 holds seven rounds in a flush-fitting magazine and uses a Browning short-recoil action, which takes a lot of snap out of the .32 ACP cartridge.
+Weighing only 6.6 ounces, it’s super lightweight, making it a natural pocket pistol that’s easy to conceal and comfortable for daily carry.

-The P32 features tiny sights that are admittedly tough to use.
-However, if you can get a good sight picture, the gun can be surprisingly accurate.
+The P32’s tiny sights are admittedly tough to use, but with a good sight picture, the gun can be surprisingly accurate.
 Its intended use is close range, and from a practical standpoint, that’s where it excels.
 The double-action trigger is long but very smooth and surprisingly light.
 This little .32 is perfect for deep concealment.

 Beretta 30X